 Curated by the team at HASSELL, the UoM Life Sciences building features Australian Oak engineered flooring, along with PEFC certified GoodWood Victorian ash and IronAsh.
 Timber makes up a significant portion of the build to include elements of biophilic design and add to the Green Star rating.

 There are many reasons for designing a Green Star rated building; it promotes a number of environmental, sustainability and financial advantages through the reduction of climate change, the enhancement of health & quality of life and contribution to a sustainable economy.
-As a local supplier of products that meet the Green Star criteria, this rating system is an excellent incentive to support the use of timber for sustainable design and construction.
+As a local supplier of products that can contribute to a Green Star rating, this system is an excellent incentive to support the use of timber for sustainable design and construction.